 Manage tax implications:

 Don’t be concerned about this in your retirement account.
 Your retirement money won’t be taxed until it’s withdrawn, or never if it’s a Roth IRA.
 Money in your taxable accounts (joint brokerage accounts for example) is taxable based on dividends and capital gains.
 While investing may be relatively easy, taxes are not.
 It won’t make much of a difference on smaller accounts but be mindful that the larger your taxable account, the more complexity with your tax situation.
-This is where your accountant or an hourly financial planner can provide guidance.
+Examples include higher income brackets relative to non-qualified dividends, taxable dividend income, or strategizing a lower adjusted gross income (AGI) to maximize everything from student loan qualification (FASFA) to minimizing Medicare premiums.
+This is where your accountant or a financial planner can provide tremendous value.

 Avoid emotional decision making: